July 4, 2022

 • expiration_date (String)

 Optional.
-Date the invoice expires in Unix time.
+Date the invoice expires in ISO 8601 format.

 • paid_at (String)

 Optional.
-Date the invoice was paid in Unix time.
+Date the invoice was paid in ISO 8601 format.

 • paid_anonymously (Boolean)